 Try to limit your use of added sugar.
 Added sugar is different than natural sugar - it is digested much more quickly and is much more likely to turn into body fat and lead to diabetes than natural sugar.
-It's also fairly addictive, and hard to stop eating it even when you aren't hungry.
-Americans now consume over 100 pounds of added sugar per year, more than any other nation.
+Americans now consume over 140 pounds of added sugar per year, more than any other nation.
 It's one of the primary causes (along with refined grains) for the epidemic of obesity, diabetes, heart disease and high blood pressure in this country.

 Drink water instead of sugary drinks and avoid junk food as much as possible.
 Everyone knows that there's a lot of sugar in sodas and junk food, but sugar is also added into most processes foods.
 So try to avoid foods where sugar is one of the first three ingredients.Substitute fruit for refined sugar in your diet as much as possible.
 Fruit is sweet, but its natural sugars are digested much more slowly, and are much healthier.

 Refined grains have had their nutritional bran and germ parts stripped away, so that all that is left are starchy empty calories.
 They have little nutritional value, and after you eat them, you quickly convert them to sugar in your blood.
 High blood sugar is toxic to your body.
 So you body responds by secreting insulin, which tells your body to get the excess glucose out of your blood by converting it into fat.
 So you tend to quickly store the refined grains you eat as fat, and then get hungry again.
 Even worse, after being repeatedly flooded with insulin, your cells start to become insulin resistant, which often leads to diabetes.